-- To prove you receive work-study, give DTA a copy of your financial aid statement or any other proof of federal or state funded work-study.
-You qualify as a work-study recipient whether you attend a public or private college.
+To prove you receive work study, give DTA a copy of your financial aid statement or any other proof of federal or state funded work study.
+You qualify as a work study recipient whether you attend a public or a private college.

-- To prove you are enrolled in a community college career or technical education program that will lead to employment, DTA has a one-page form which the college registrar or financial aid office can fill out.
-You can also get a letter from the college that states you are enrolled and that your degree or certificate program will lead to employment.
+To prove you are enrolled in a career or technical education program at a community college, DTA has a one-page form that you can bring to the college to get signed.
+Or, you can submit a letter from the college that states you are enrolled and that your degree or certificate program will lead to employment.
 Submit proof of your enrollment too.

 How much in SNAP benefits will I receive?

-The monthly SNAP benefit is based on your income and expenses.
-The maximum for one person (living alone, with little or no income) is $189/month.
+The monthly SNAP benefit amount is calculated based on your countable income and your expenses.
+The maximum for one person (living alone, very little income) is $189/month.

 Can I get SNAP if I live with roommates?

-If you buy & prepare most of your meals together, you must apply with your roommates; and they must also meet the other SNAP rules and report their income.
+If you buy & prepare most of you meals together, you must apply for SNAP with your roommates; and they must also meet the other program rules and report their income.

 Can I get SNAP if I still live with my parents?

-If you are 22 or older, and if you buy and prepare more than half your meals separately from your parents, you can get your own SNAP benefits.
+If you are 22 or older, and if you buy and prepare more than half your meals separately from your parents, you can still apply for benefits for yourself.

 Can I get SNAP if I live in a dorm?

-If you live on-campus and get more than half your meals from a meal plan, you cannot get SNAP benefits.
+If you live on-campus and get more than half your meals from a school meal plan, you don’t qualify for SNAP/ food stamp benefits.

 To get more information about SNAP in Massachusetts, visit Project Bread’s website.

-Nina is 23 years of age and lives with her disabled mom.
+Nina is 23 years and lives with her disabled mom.
 She is a full-time student at a local private college.
-Nina has a financial aid package that includes 10 hours a week of work study.
-Sometimes she works odd jobs off campus.
-She buys and prepares a majority of her food separately from her mom.
+Nina has financial aid that includes 10 hours a week of work study, and sometimes she works odd jobs off campus.
+She buys and prepares most of her food separately from her mom.

 Mark is a full-time college student in a health science degree program at a local community college, pre-nursing track.
 He has no work study.
-Mark lives off-campus with two other roommates.
-He buys his own groceries and cooks his own meals.
-He cooks dinner with his roommates a few times a week, but not all the time.
+Mark lives off-campus with two other roommates, he buys his own groceries and cooks his own meals.
+At times, he cooks dinner with his roommates a few times a week, but not all the time.

 Mark meets the student eligibility rules because he attends a community college and is enrolled in a career based program (health science).
 Since Mark buys and prepares more than half of his meals separately from his roommates, he can apply for SNAP for just himself.
 Any federal financial aid Mark may receive does not count in calculating his benefits.
 Non-federal financial aid and loans count as income only if available to meet his living expenses.